Hugo Eckener: After World War II

 Eckener's home town of Flensburg had a Danish-oriented majority in its council since 1945, with the goal of unification with Denmark.
 Eckener remained active in local politics campaigning for a German majority in Flensburg, while at the same time, during a "thundering" one-hour speech in 1951, warning against small-mindedness in border concerns.

-Eckener died in Friedrichshafen on 14 August 1954, four days after his 86th birthday.
+Hugo Eckener died in Friedrichshafen on 14 August 1954, four days after his 86th birthday.